 Figure 51.
-Interface Timing Diagram: 3-Wire CS Mode (DIN = 1)
+Interface Timing Diagram: 3-Wire CS Mode Without a Busy Indicator (DIN = 1)

 When conversion is complete, the device enters an acquisition phase and powers down.
 CONVST (functioning as $\overline{\text{CS}}$) can be brought low after the maximum conversion time ($t{\text{conv-max}}$) elapses.
 On the CONVST falling edge, DOUT comes out of 3-state and the device outputs the MSB of the data.
 The lower data bits are output on subsequent SCLK falling edges.
-Fast sampling rates require high frequency SCLK and data must be read at SCLK falling edges.
-For slow sampling rates and SCLK frequency \leq 36 MHz, data can be read at either SCLK falling or rising edges.
-Note that with any SCLK frequency, reading data at SCLK falling edge requires the digital host to clock in the data during the $t{h{\text{CK}},\text{DO-min}}$ time frame.
+Data are valid on both SCLK edges.
+Data are valid on both edges of SCLK and can be captured on either edge.
+However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h_CK_DO}$ is acceptable).
 DOUT goes to 3-state after the 18th SCLK falling edge or when CONVST goes high, whichever occurs first.

-10.4.1.2 3-Wire CS Mode With a Busy Indicator
+3-Wire CS Mode With a Busy Indicator